Wheat Sowing Increases 1.115%, Crop Cultivated Over 7.884 Mln Hectares - UrduPoint

 Wheat Sowing Increases 1.115%, Crop Cultivated Over 7.884 Mln Hectares

-Wheat crop sowing in the country witnessed about 1.115 percent increase as compared to cultivation during same period last year as crop had been cultivated over an area of of 7.884 million hectares of land as compared the sowing of 7.797 million hectares of same period of last year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Dec, 2019 ) :Wheat crop sowing in the country witnessed about 1.115 percent increase as compared to cultivation during same period last year as crop had been cultivated over an area of of 7.884 million hectares of land as compared the sowing of 7.797 million hectares of same period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jan, 2020 ) :Wheat crop sowing in the country during current sowing season had witnessed about 1.115 percent increase as compared to cultivation of same period last year as crop had been cultivated over an area of of 7.884 million hectares of land as compared the sowing of 7.797 million hectares of same period of last year.

-According to the initial data received from the provincial governments of current season (2019-20), during current month crop sowing had been completed over 87 percent area as against the set targets.
+According to the initial data received from the provincial governments, during current sowing season (2019-20), by the end of last month crop sowing had been completed over 87 percent area as against the set targets.

-It was expected to further strengthened as grain sowing in Sindh, Khyber Pakhtunkhwa and Balochistan had witnessed tremendous increase, said food Security Commissioner Dr Imtiaz Ali Gopang.
+It was expected that the crop sowing would further strengthened as grain sowing in Sindh, Khyber Pakhtunkhwa and Balochistan had witnessed tremendous increase during the period under review, said food Security Commissioner in Ministry of National Food Security and Research Dr Imtiaz Ali Gopang.

 Meanwhile, availability of irrigation water, in time harvesting of cotton crop particularly in lower Sindh, timely start of sugarcane crushing in the province augmented the crop sowing and overall increased the area under wheat cultivation, he added.